-If we are unable to effectively manage our growth, our business and operating results may suffer.
+If we are unable to effectively manage our workforce, our business and operating results may suffer.

-We have experienced, and expect to experience in the future, significant growth in our sales and operations.
-Our historical growth has placed, and planned future growth is expected to continue to place, significant demands on our management, as well as our financial and operational resources, to:
+We have experienced, and expect to experience in the future, volatility in our sales and operations.
+Our historical growth and our more recent cost reduction initiatives have placed, and are expected to continue to place, significant demands on our management as well as our financial and operational resources, to:

-- manage a larger organization; - expand third-party manufacturing, testing and distribution capacity; - build additional custom manufacturing test equipment; - manage an increasing number of relationships with customers, suppliers and other third parties; - increase our sales and marketing efforts; - train and manage a growing employee base; - broaden our customer support capabilities; - implement new and upgrade existing operational and financial systems; and - enhance our financial disclosure controls and procedures.
+- manage a dynamic organization; - expand third-party manufacturing, testing and distribution capacity; - execute on our cost reduction efforts and product initiatives with reduced headcount; - build additional custom manufacturing test equipment; - manage an increasing number of relationships with customers, suppliers and other third parties; - increase our sales and marketing efforts; - train and manage a dynamic employee base; - broaden our customer support capabilities; and - implement new and upgrade existing operational and financial systems.

-We cannot assure you that our current and planned operations, personnel, systems, internal procedures and controls will be adequate to support our future growth.
-If we cannot manage our growth effectively, we may be unable to take advantage of market opportunities, execute our business strategies or respond to competitive pressures, any of which could have a material adverse effect on our financial condition, results of operation, business or prospects.
+We cannot assure you that our current and planned operations, personnel, systems, internal procedures and controls will be adequate to support our future operations.
+If we cannot manage our sales and operations effectively, we may be unable to take advantage of market opportunities, execute our business strategies or respond to competitive pressures, any of which could have a material adverse effect on our financial condition, results of operations, business or prospects.